10 – Let Em In – Paul McCartney & Wings

 # 7 – Carol of the Bells – Trans-Siberian Orchestra

-There maybe some people who are scratching their heads thinking “this is a rock songs article why is Carol of the Bells in it.”
-Well then those people scratching their head so probably not familiar with the great trance of you in Orchestra because man this man rocks out on this legendary piece.
+There may be some people who are scratching their heads, thinking, “This is a rock songs article, why is Carol of the Bells in it?”
+Well then, those people scratching their heads are probably not familiar with the great trance of you in Orchestra because man, this man rocks out on this legendary piece.
 “Carol of the Bells” is a renowned Christmas carol that originated from the Ukrainian song “Shchedryk,” composed by Mykola Leontovych in 1914.
 The English lyrics were later added by Peter J. Wilhousky in 1936.

 The Trans-Siberian Orchestra (TSO) reimagined this classic in their 1996 debut album, Christmas Eve and Other Stories, under the title “Christmas Eve/Sarajevo 12/24.”
 This instrumental piece merges “God Rest Ye Merry, Gentlemen” with “Carol of the Bells,” creating a dynamic rock rendition that has become a signature performance for TSO.